 Rosacea Treatments in Melbourne, FL

 Rosacea tends to be a chronic condition, and, untreated, its symptoms may gradually worsen over time.
-Fortunately, there are several treatment options available for this condition at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida.
+Fortunately, there are several treatment options available for this condition at Dermatology + Plastic Surgery, led by board-certified dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, serving residents of Melbourne, Viera, Brevard County, the beaches, and nearby communities in Central Florida.
 Dr. Saluja is currently limiting her skin cancer dermatology practice to her aesthetic/anti-aging patients and their adult family members.
 New patients for Dr. Saluja should have a referral from a current client.
 Dr. Saluja no longer accepts Care Credit as a form of payment.

 What is Rosacea?